jr69ss/documentation/unified_flow_collector/install.md

 - Default
   - `false`

-> The `v5.0.0-beta.1` release does not yet include ECS support.
-It is planned for `v5.0.0-beta.2`.

 #### `UNICOLLD_OUTPUT_ELASTICSEARCH_BATCH_DEADLINE`

 The maximum time, in milliseconds, to wait for a batch of records to fill before being sent to the Elasticsearch bulk API.